kplakosh/portfolio_website/README.md

 ## About section:

-- The about section contains a quick about blurb.
+- The about section contains a quick blurb.
 - Also contains short story about me.

 ## Project section: